NeleWandel/TDS/docs/source/API.rst

 - :const:`BMP`
 - :const:`JPEG`
 - :const:`PNG`
-| ``inksaver`` has three valid variables:
+| ``inksaver`` has three valid states:
-- :const:`1`, which corrolates to the normal mode
+- :const:`1`
+   - Displays the display in the usual colors
+- :const:`2`
-- :const:`2`, which corrolates to the inksaver mode, which changes the background to white
+   - Changes the background to white
+- :const:`3`
-- :const:`3`, which corrolates to the enhaced waveform mode, which chooses colors that are well visible on a white background
+   - Chooses colors that are well visible on a white background
 | ``palette`` has three valid states:
+- :const:`color`
-- color (displays everything in color)
+   - The exported file is in color
+- :const:`gray`
-- gray (displays everything in grayscale)
+   - The exported file is in grayscale
+- :const:`baw`
-- baw (displays everything in black and white)
+   - The exported file is in black and white
-| ``fullscreen`` has two valid variables:
+| ``fullscreen`` has two valid states:
+- :const:`off`
-- :const:`off`, hides all menu areas
+   - Hides all menu areas
+- :const:`on`
-- :const:`on`, shows all menu areas
+   - Shows all menu areas
 .. method:: Screenshot(filename=None, inksaver=None, palette=None, orientation=None, fullscreen=None)
 | Creates a hardcopy screenshot of everything that can currently be seen on the oscilloscopes screen.
 | The format is always BMP.
 Creation of a screenshot might take a few milliseconds, using a timer in between multiple screenshots is recommended.